Castellarano is located on the hillside, on the left bank of the Secchia River, to the south east of the administrative centre of the province.

 Historical parade (Sunday).

-At Campiano is the Santuario della Beata Vergine della Neve (Sanctuary of the Blessed Virgin of the Snow) dating back to the XVIII century; at Roteglia is the Castle; in San Valentino there is a beautiful valley and the hamlet, dating back to the XI century, which has a Castle and Romanesque parish church.
+In Campiano is the Santuario della Beata Vergine della Neve (Sanctuary of the Blessed Virgin of the Snow) dating back to the 18th century; in Roteglia is the Castle; in San Valentino there is a beautiful valley and the hamlet, dating back to the 11th century, which has a Castle and a Romanesque parish church.

 A Big Bench has been inaugurated in Castellarano (Big Benches are oversized attractions that are part of the Big Bench Community Project world circuit, located in particularly scenic places, according to the project of the American designer Chris Bangle).